Dwelling in the past

 My husband and I also have stayed at the Lighthouse B&B in Two Harbors, Minn., and on our Circle Tour, we toured two other lighthouse inns.

-Across Keweenaw Bay, near the ship entry to the Portage River, former Minnesotans Mike and Cherie Ditty have opened the Jacobsville Lighthouse as an inn.
+Across Keweenaw Bay, near the ship entry to the Portage River, Mike and Cherie Ditty ran the Jacobsville Lighthouse as an inn for many years, then put it up for sale.

 Built in 1856 to protect ships taking copper ore to Houghton and Hancock, the lighthouse was rebuilt in 1869 with a red-sandstone tower that today is covered with white stucco.